SoFi Stadium serving as voting center in NFL vote initiative

 The NFL also announced Tuesday on Voter Registration Day it is joining with two groups to recruit workers for polling places and to get out the vote.

 The Rams and Chargers increase to 14 the number of NFL franchises allowing their sites to be used for the upcoming election.
 A voting center outside their stadium will open Oct.
-30, and a vote by mail drop box will be available starting Oct.
-5.
+30.

 Other teams providing such election help are the Atlanta Falcons, Carolina Panthers, Detroit Lions, Green Bay Packers, Houston Texans, Indianapolis Colts, Jacksonville Jaguars, Kansas City Chiefs, Philadelphia Eagles, Seattle Seahawks, Tampa Bay Buccaneers, and the Washington Football Team.